AJGreaves/picflip/README.md

 3. In the Clone with HTTPs section, copy the clone URL for the repository.
 4. In your local IDE open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory to be made.
-6. Type ```git clone```, and then paste the URL you copied in Step 3.
+6. Type ```git clone```, and then paste the URL you copied in Step 3. <br>
 ```$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY```
 7. Press Enter.
 Your local clone will be created.

-Further reading and troubleshooting on cloning a repository from github [here](https://help.github.com/en/articles/cloning-a-repository).
+Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).

 ## Credits

 ### Content

 - All text in this project was written by the developer.

-example:
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media